Vyral/Gene_Agustin_Blog/_posts/2018-11-05-when-can-you-get-rid-of-private-mortgage-insurance.md

 {% include youtube.html %}

-Jen Sopinski joined me recently to talk about mortgage insurance and how you can get rid of it.
-According to her, there are a few different ways to go about it.
+<p style="text-align: center;"><em>Jen Sopinski joined me recently to talk about mortgage insurance and how you can get rid of it.
+According to her, there are a few different ways to go about it.</em></p>

 I was recently joined by my friend Jen Sopinksi from National MI to answer a few questions about how homeowners can get rid of private mortgage insurance.